hmorchid/ada-project-analytixxperts2023/index.md

 ## Conclusion

-To conclude, the aim of our research was to assess whether diversity in terms of gender and ethnicity had an impact on the success of movies.
+This is where we conclude our study and report our final results and insights to the producer.
+The aim of our research was to assess whether diversity in terms of gender and ethnicity had an impact on the success of movies.
 We defined two diversity metrics, **ethnic** and **gender** diversity, measured their value using the [Simpson Diversity Index](https://stats.stackexchange.com/a/62744) and compared them independently to our performance metrics, **box office revenue** and **average ratings**.
 Over all the analyses we performed, we mostly found a **positive correlation between box office revenue and ethnic diversity**.
 We also found some significant negative correlations when comparing other features, but we found them to be negligible since they explained a very low fraction of variance.

 It is very important to note that these analyses were performed mostly with the information given and already available in the [CMU movie dataset](https://www.cs.cmu.edu/~ark/personas/).
 A more robust explanation of the effects we found would require access to other relevant information that could be defined as confounders in our analyses.
 A few of them would be movie budgets, inflation rates, and more complete movie casts.